volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `subnet_param` - (Optional) Parameters for creating new subnet.
 See [Subnet Param ](#subnet-param) below for details.

+### Policy

+Policy to enable/disable specific domains, with implicit enable all domains.

+`interception_rules` - (Required) List of ordered rules to enable or disable for TLS interception.
+See [Interception Rules ](#interception-rules) below for details.

+### Private Key

+TLS Private Key data in unencrypted PEM format including the PEM headers.
+The data may be optionally secured using BlindFold.
+TLS key has to match the accompanying certificate..

+`blindfold_secret_info_internal` - (Optional) Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.
+See [Blindfold Secret Info Internal ](#blindfold-secret-info-internal) below for details.

+`secret_encoding_type` - (Optional) e.g. if a secret is base64 encoded and then put into vault. (`String`).

+`blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by Volterra Secret Management Service.
+See [Blindfold Secret Info ](#blindfold-secret-info) below for details.

+`clear_secret_info` - (Optional) Clear Secret is used for the secrets that are not encrypted .
+See [Clear Secret Info ](#clear-secret-info) below for details.

+`vault_secret_info` - (Optional) Vault Secret is used for the secrets managed by Hashicorp Vault.
+See [Vault Secret Info ](#vault-secret-info) below for details.

+`wingman_secret_info` - (Optional) Secret is given as bootstrap secret in Volterra Security Sidecar.
+See [Wingman Secret Info ](#wingman-secret-info) below for details.

 ### Ref

 Reference to another volterra object is shown like below